nipiQ/bitcoin-lima/README.md

 # Bitcoin Development Toolkit for macOS with Lima VMs (Core Nodes, Layer 2, BTCFi)

-This repository provides Lima VM templates to run Bitcoin full nodes on macOS (Apple Silicon) using Bitcoin Core (v29.0) for mainnet, testnet3, and testnet4.
+This repository provides Lima VM templates to run Bitcoin full nodes on macOS (Apple Silicon) using Bitcoin Core (v29.0) for mainnet, testnet3, and testnet4, as well as Bitcoin Knots (v28.1.knots20250305) for mainnet only.
 Each template runs in its own isolated Lima VM, allowing you to operate multiple networks simultaneously without conflicts.

 All templates automate installation, verify binary signatures and checksums for security, generate a random RPC password, and configure the node as a systemd service with a dedicated storage path.
 The macOS host never runs any bitcoind instances directly; all nodes run inside their respective Lima VMs for maximum isolation and safety.